How Long Can You Operate a Business Without a License? Risks & Consequences

 Operating a business without a license amounts to a fraudulent act, and your customer can sue you in small claims court.

-Puts Your Credibility in Stake
+Puts Your Credibility at Stake

 Operating without a business license puts a question mark on your business practices.
 Customers may get an impression that your business does not follow legal procedures and ethical practices.